 So buy anything costing over £100, and providing some of it's paid on the card, the card company's equally liable with the retailer if things go wrong.

-Always set up a direct debit to repay the balance in full each month, otherwise the interest you'll be charged will outweigh the benefits.
+Always set up a direct debit to repay the balance in full each month, else you'll have to pay interest on your purchases.

 Could you repair it yourself?